ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.scenes/README.md

 ```

 Every time you will open the door all lights in a bath will be switched on.
 The value of the _scene.allLightInBath_ will go to **true**.
-If you will close the door the lights will be switched off.
-And the value of _scene.allLightInBath_ will go to **false**.
+If you close the door the lights will be switched off, and the value of _scene.allLightInBath_ will go to **false**.

 It is useless, but it is good as an example.